Deep Black (book): Title

 The title is a reference to the IC jargon term "black", indicating something which is highly classified such as a black budget which is used to finance black ops and/or black projects, all of these are discussed in the book.
 Thus, "Deep Black" alludes that the subject and the material inside are profoundly sensitive in nature.

 Reception

 Foreign Affairs described the book as thick and the information overwhelming, concluding that the piece was germane "to more analytically oriented scholars".

 In The New York Times, John Newhouse gives a generally favorable review of Deep Black while taking nuanced exception to Burrows’ depiction of the Sputnik launch as "the most pernicious problem" of the Eisenhower White House.
 The review called the book "very revealing ...
 More remarkable than exploits of human spies".

 Stars and Stripes wrote "Deep Black is vital reading for anyone concerned with the national security of the United States".

-Carter Page citation

-Carter Page, who served as a foreign-policy adviser to (then candidate) President Donald Trump during his successful 2016 presidential campaign, cited Deep Black while a midshipman at the Naval Academy in a Trident Scholar Program report in 1993.
-The portion cited by Page discusses emerging technologies from Strategic Defense Initiative research being applied to surveillance systems.